Ch. 4: Interview Questions

 They want clear, concrete examples of situations you’ve had to take initiative and solve real problems.

-They are gauging your problem solving skills and your critical thinking skills, so discuss the challenge, how you responded and what you achieved from it.
+They are gauging your problem solving skills and your critical thinking skills, so explain the challenge you faced.
+Discuss how you overcame the example and what the result was.

 Most people are caught off guard by these types of questions, so prepare a solid answer and be confident.
-The question could vary a little, but if you have a few concrete examples in your tool belt, you will be use them at will.
+The question could vary a little, but if you have a few concrete examples in your tool belt - use them at will.

 9. What Do You Know About Our Company?